Andy-J-marshall/littlemoor-website/README.md

     ```sh
     git push origin your-branch-name
     ```
 6. **Create a pull request**: Go to the original repository on GitHub, and you should see a prompt to create a pull request from your recently pushed branch.
-Click "Compare & pull request".
+Click "Compare & pull request"

-7. **Submit the pull request**: Provide a title and description for your pull request, then click "Create pull request".
+7. **Submit the pull request**: Provide a title and description for your pull request, then click "Create pull request"

-8. **Merge the pull request**: Once the pull request has been reviewed and merged, the changes will be automatically deployed to the website.
+8. **Merge the pull request**: Once the pull request has been reviewed and merged, the changes will be automatically deployed to the website

 # Using the repo as a template

 ### GitHub repo settings

+Create a new repository and use this repository as a template.

-Check the GitHub repository's setup:
+Check your new GitHub repository's settings:

 -   Make the repo public
 -   `settings/actions` - grant Workflow permissions read/write access, and optionally allow GH Actions to create PRs